 This approach, however, is also perfect for beginners, because a student can work slowly at their own pace, rather than trying to keep up with a group.
-A beginner student can expect their first day of practice to last only about 30-45 minutes.
-When in doubt, however, just come to class; the Mysore class is different from any other type of yoga practice you will ever experience.
+A beginner student can expect their first days of practice to last only about 30-45 minutes.
+When in doubt, however, feel free to come observe a class; the Mysore class is different from any other type of yoga practice you will ever experience.

 There are no “trial classes” for Morning Mysore, drop-ins only for students visiting from out of town.

 The second way of practicing Ashtanga is in a guided format.
 This group class is what most students have come to expect from a typical yoga class.
 The entire room is moving and practicing the same poses at the same time while the teacher guides you through the sequence keeping the focus on moving with the breath.
 This style of class is fast paced and rigorous.

 Though focused on traditional Mysore style instruction, we believe that guided classes serve to refine students' practice by moving in accordance with the breath (vinyasa), learning the names of postures, and teaching endurance and focus.
 We recommend that students have prior experience with the Ashtanga practice before to coming to a guided class.